lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

 ### Playground Repository

 Want to dive into the code directly?
-The [`lukso-playground`](https://github.com/lukso-network/lukso-playground) repository has a full HardHat setup, including ready-to-go network configurations, sample contracts, and scripts to deploy and verify LSP-based contracts on LUKSO networks using both EOAs or Universal Profiles.
+The [`lukso-playground`](https://github.com/lukso-network/lukso-playground) repository has a full Hardhat setup, including ready-to-go network configurations, sample contracts, and scripts to deploy and verify LSP-based contracts on LUKSO networks using both EOAs or Universal Profiles.

 <div style={{textAlign: 'center'}}>

 <img
 src="/img/guides/playground_hardhat.png"
-alt="LUKSO Playground HardHat"
+alt="LUKSO Playground Hardhat"
 />

 </div>

 ## Set up a Hardhat project

-First, create a new folder for the HardHat repository:
+First, create a new folder for the Hardhat repository:

 ```bash
 mkdir lukso-hardhat-repo